Take-Two reports bookings grew 8% to $784.1M for Q1 2021

 As a result, the total addressable market for the industry will be notably larger than in the past.
 But some of those trends that benefited the industry over the past year will moderate as the world returns to a new normal.

 In November, Take-Two disclosed it bid $973.8 million to buying racing game maker Codemasters.
 But in December, Electronic Arts announced it bid $1.2 billion for Codemasters, and its offer was accepted.
+He said that the company is still poised to make acquisitions, particularly in mobile, in the future.

+“Our lens is pretty disciplined,” he said.
+“In 14 years, we haven’t had one failed acquisition.”

+He acknowledged that the chip shortage has caused a shortage of new game consoles.
+But he added that Take-Two had a limited number of titles that launched during the console transition.
+Over time, he said he wasn’t worried about it and it didn’t hurt the company so far.

 Product slate